 The biggest fear of every Malaysian driver - banging a motorcyclist who popped out of nowhere!
 Considering the habits of Malaysian motorcyclists, this is a very valid fear to have.

 So what if YOU'RE the one who did all the swerving in and out of lanes without signalling and BAM got hit by a car?

 First off, pray that you didn’t sustain any major injuries.
 Though you were the one in the wrong for switching lanes suddenly without signalling, you might not be faulted.
 In most cases like this, fingers will still be pointed at the driver of the car instead, and you will be able to claim from the driver’s insurance.

-However, if the driver of the car managed to capture proof of you and your risky actions, then you might have to claim from your own insurance under an Own Damage claim.
+However, if the driver of the car managed to capture proof of you and your risky actions, then you might have to claim from your insurance under an Own Damage claim.
 At that point, you’ll also lose your NCD and you can be sure that when your policy renews, the rates will be increased.

 This is why dashcams are important, people!

 Lessons to learnWhen it comes down to it, even the trickiest situations can boil down to be pretty straightforward (in a way lah) at times.
 No evidence, no talk.
 So if you haven’t already, install a dashcam.
 Yes, even on a motorcycle!
-Above all, it's very important to remember that it's YOUR responsibility to ride anywhere safely so as to not endanger the life of your passenger, but the lives of every other road user.
+Above all, it's very important to remember that it's YOUR responsibility to ride anywhere safely to not endanger the life of your passenger, but the lives of every other road user.